chameleon-ai/webm-for-4chan/README.md

 - Automatic resolution scaling
 - Automatic audio bit-rate reduction based on length
 - Automatic stereo or mono mixdown based on audio bit-rate
-- (optional) Automatic volume normalization
+- Volume normalization
-- (optional) Automatic cropping
+- Automatic cropping (remove black bars)
 - Precise clipping to the nearest millisecond
 - Cut segments out of the middle of the video
 - Concatenate segments from different parts of the video